WHOmentorsdotcom/shoesomelove/README.md

 # shoe some love

-Please email admin@whomentors.com to request access to TestFlight app.
+Please email admin@whomentors.com to request access to TestFlight app and to recive Gift Redemption Code.
 The source code contains production account values.

 Link to Order Square Gift Cards from WHOMENTORSDOTCOM INC.